neellii/git-team-simulator/README.md

  <br>
  <br>

  *If you will notice any mistakes/bugs, misinformation or you have suggestions let me know, or feel free to make PR.
+I am looking forward to expand project to cover more Git topics.
 And forgive any English mistakes* :smile: